madergd/design/README.md

 # design
 Download and create the artifact running mvn clean install from the root folder.
+Deploy the artifact to jetty server

 Running with jetty  http://localhost:8080/weathermap/weather.jsp